Why is the temperature fluctuating in my cooling equipment?

 Some types of equipment have a built-in feature where they regularly raise the temperature for a short period of time (typically every 6 and 24 hours).
-This function removes ice from the heat sink in order to optimise the efficiency of the equipment both in terms of cooling and power consumption.
+This function removes ice from the heat sink in order to optimize the efficiency of the equipment both in terms of cooling and power consumption.

 An example of defrosting can be seen below:

-In the example you see a refrigerator that runs a defrost program every 6 hours.
+In the example, you see a refrigerator that runs a defrost program every 6 hours.
 As seen, the temperature of the equipment is raised 1 degree for a short period of time.

-Defrosting is not necessarily harmful even if it result in temperatures in the equipment that exceed the specified limits.
+Defrosting is not necessarily harmful even if it results in temperatures in the equipment that exceed the specified limits.
 If you use a grey-zone temperature monitoring system, these can be used to avoid alarms and deviations when the defrost program runs.
 It is always an assessment, but it can usually be argued that if the equipment only exceeds the specified limits in short periods of time the goods usually do not get heated above the specified limits.

 However, if the defrosting causes the temperature of the goods to exceed the specified limits to a critical level, it may be worth considering changing the settings of the equipment or introducing thermal mass as explained later in this article.